-When visiting Kongsvinger, the fortress and Øvrebyen are obligatory stops.
+When visiting Kongsvinger, the fortress and the old town Øvrebyen are obligatory stops.
 Are you interested in military history?
 Or do you mostly enjoy strolling through the charming narrow streets, visiting small galleries or drinking coffee in a quirky café.
 Either way, the area is worth a visit.

 Learn about the rich history of Kongsvinger